-Extensions of time to pay the estate tax may be requested by filing Form M-4768 prior to the due date of the tax.
-The executor must show reasonable cause for not paying the tax in full on the due date.
-If the executor can show that the payment of any part of the tax on the due date would result in undue hardship to the estate, the Estate Tax Unit may extend the time for payment for any reasonable period of time not to exceed three years.
+Extensions of time to pay the estate tax may be requested prior to the due date of the tax by submitting a written request online or by mail on Form M-4768.
+The executor must show that the payment of any part of the tax on the due date would result in undue hardship to the estate.
+The Estate Tax Unit may extend the time for payment for any reasonable period of time not to exceed three years.
+The extension of time to pay may be requested even if the estate tax return is timely filed.
 The extension of time to pay is authorized by G.L. c.
 65C, § 10, and is limited to the estate tax.

 G.L. c.
-62C, § 36 limits the payment of refunds on certain late filed returns.
-The limitations apply to returns filed on or after December 5, 2003.
+62C, § 36 limits the payment of refunds on certain late filed original returns.
 Generally, applications for refunds filed more than 3 years from the due date of the return, without regard to extensions, or 2 years from the date the tax was paid, whichever is later, will be denied.
 If the refund is denied pursuant to this provision, there is no credit applied to any other tax type.
 For additional information regarding this limitation on the payment of refunds, see TIR 04-3, New Limitations on Payment of Refunds Claimed on Late Filed Returns.

 507. Audit of Returns; Notice of Intent to Assess; Hearings